-Raymond Embry used to travel a lot for work and while visiting various places across the country, he noticed various entertainment options at different places.
+Raymond Embry used to travel frequently for work and while visiting various places across the country, he noticed many entertainment options at different places.
 He had seen gaming lounges and virtual reality cafes.
 He had seen basketball-related entertainment and Nerf war zones.

-Ultimately, Embry just wanted to provide a safe space for families to have fun together and every square foot of his facility in an old Marsh supermarket at 1004 E. Main St. in Brownsburg was designed with that goal in mind.
+Ultimately, Embry just wanted to provide a safe space for families to have fun together, and every square foot of his facility in a former Marsh grocery store at 1004 E. Main St. in Brownsburg was designed with that goal in mind.

 The first amenity I noticed when I walked in for the first time were the family pods that can seat 10-13 people.
 Each pod includes a large sectional couch, a bar table and chairs, a bean bag and a dedicated smart TV that can be used to watch Netflix, Hulu and many other streaming services or play video games through a connected Xbox system.

 The pods can be rented for a few hours or an entire day.
 Embry said the pods tend to be a good central point or home base for families while there.
 He has noticed that the pods are primarily utilized by adults as a place to relax while the kids are off enjoying activities throughout the rest of the facility.